Connect with others who understand.

 • Feelings of fullness in the upper part of the abdomen

-Splenic marginal zone lymphoma can also cause B symptoms, which include fever, night sweats, and weight loss.
-Additionally, 1 out of 5 people with SMZL develop autoimmune disorders such as autoimmune hemolytic anemia, rheumatoid arthritis, or primary biliary cirrhosis.
+SMZL can also cause B symptoms, which include fever, night sweats, and weight loss.
+Additionally, 1 out of 5 people with SMZL develop autoimmune disorders (problems with the immune system) such as autoimmune hemolytic anemia, rheumatoid arthritis, or primary biliary cirrhosis.

 Diagnosis of SMZL

-When diagnosing SMZL, doctors may use blood tests, bone marrow tests, and laboratory tests.
-Occasionally, surgery is involved in the diagnostic process.
+When diagnosing SMZL, doctors may look for abnormalities with blood tests, bone marrow tests, and laboratory tests.
+Occasionally, surgery is involved in finding the right diagnosis.
+These tests help confirm you have SMZL and rule out other types of B-cell lymphoma that cause similar symptoms like:

 Blood Tests